-Now how are our fur babies dealing with the summer heat?
-There's still plenty of hot days ahead of us, so be sure to keep your dog cool for the rest of summer.
-As temperatures rise, our pups can have heat stroke.
-Prevent overheating with these pet products to keep your dog cool.
+Now, how do your fur babies deal with the summer heat?
+Sunny days last a good season, so be sure to keep your dog cool during the summer months.
+As temperatures rise, pups can suffer from heat stroke.
+Prevent overheating with these pet products designed to keep your dog cool.

-This is the kind of weather that makes me want to put my sheets in the freezer two hours before I go to sleep.
-Once summer comes around, I truly hate the feeling of warm sheets fresh out the dryer.
+This is the kind of summertime weather that makes me want to put my sheets in the freezer two hours before I go to sleep.
+Once summer and the warm days roll around, I truly hate the feeling of warm sheets fresh out the dryer.
 Your dog will love their cooling pad.
-I definitely recommend this if you turn your air conditioning up a little before you leave for work!
+I recommend this if you turn your air conditioning up a little before you leave for work.

-Protect your dog's paws from hot weather!
+Protect your dog's paws from hot weather and sunburn.
 I know you wouldn't try to walk outside barefoot when it's over 105 degrees outside.
 You can get your dog some breathable mesh booties.
-If your dog doesn't like the boots, I recommend paw pads.
+If your pooch doesn't like the boots, I recommend paw pads.

 4. Dog Pool

 Dog owners, your pets will appreciate all you do to keep them cool during this hot summer.
-Although warm weather does bring opportunity for fun outdoor activities, you have to take precaution and think of how it can affect your dogs.
+Although warm weather does bring the opportunity for fun outdoor activities, you have to take precautions and think of how it can affect your dogs.
 Remember, never leave your pup in a hot car, even in the early morning.